EDI-Systems/M5P01_Prokaron/CONTRIBUTING.md

 * Limit the first line to 80 characters or less
 * Reference issues and pull requests liberally after the first line
 * Consider starting the commit message with an applicable emoji:
+    * :rocket: `:rocket:` when adding new ports or features
     * :art: `:art:` when improving the format/structure of the code
     * :racehorse: `:racehorse:` when improving performance
     * :non-potable_water: `:non-potable_water:` when plugging memory leaks